JamesKDouglas/Sandbox/README.md

 The exercises generally are coded using the "template" folder.
 Feel free to do the same - whenever you start a new local CodeWars initiative and want a framework to just make a local VScode JavaScript file, use a copy of the template.

-Also, for any recruiters viewing this: please don't consider this the only code I've done!
-Yes this code here is part of an educational program.
-No, this is not the only education I have done!
+Also, for any HR staff or recruiters viewing this: please don't consider this the only code I've done!
+CodeWars is a good site for practicing coding and easy to share.
+It is rarely the only work that coders are doing.